National Treasures: Traditional Desserts & Pastries From Around the World

 Try our version of Sour Cream, Sage & Apple Pie.

 Gulab Jamun: India

-Gulab Jamun has long been thought to originate from India but this sweet treat actually comes from Persia.
+Gulab Jamun is usually associated with India but this sweet treat actually comes from Persia.
 This delightfully fragrant traditional dessert could be likened to the taste and love South Africans have for koe’sistas.

 Although widely consumed in India, Gulab Jamun is also popular in countries like Myanmar, Nepal and Pakistan.

 Gulab Jamun is usually eaten at celebrations like birthdays, weddings and religious ceremonies.
 It’s best enjoyed with kulfi (traditional Indian ice cream) on a hot summer’s day or warm as a winter treat.
 It’s prepared using milk solids, which is made by heating milk on a low heat; then mixed with flour to form a dough, split into small balls and deep-fried ’til golden brown.
 Lastly, they’re dipped in syrup infused with rose water, cardamom and saffron.
 Yum!

 Of all the traditional desserts, Eton Mess probably has the most questionable origins.
 Truth be told, the history is as messy as this hodge-podge of a dessert.
 This sweet treat is a melange of meringue, strawberry compote and Chantilly cream, and when mixed, becomes a strawberry fool.
 It’s basically a deconstructed pavlova, if you will.